 Extreme Heat

-The levels of ozone and other pollutants in the air that aggravate cardiovascular and respiratory disease are raised in extremely high air temperatures.
-It critically contributes directly to deaths, particularly among older adults with respiratory and cardiovascular diseases.
+Extremely high air temperatures raise ozone levels and other air pollutants, aggravating cardiovascular and respiratory disease.
+This contributes critically to deaths, particularly among older adults with respiratory and cardiovascular diseases.

 Extinction of Wildlife Habitat

-The rising of temperature and unpredictable changing patterns of weather have likely the greatest cause of species extinction.
-Many of the endangered species live in areas that will be severely affected by climate change, and it occurs too suddenly for many species to adapt.
+Rising temperatures and unpredictable weather patterns are likely the greatest causes of species extinction.
+Many endangered species live in areas that will be severely affected by climate change, which occurs too suddenly for many species to adapt.

 Economic Impact

-This impact also goes with the tourism and recreation industries since its operation is weather-dependent.
-As we continue to strive this period wherein climate change impacts us and adapt to this kind of change quickly is the key to the progress of the global economy.
+This impact also affects the tourism and recreation industries since their operations are weather-dependent.
+As we continue to strive, this period wherein climate change impacts us and adapts to this kind of change quickly is the key to the progress of the global economy.

 Ways to Prevent